Producing clean, safe drinking water for HCWA customers

 - Construction additional water storage tanks to increase system storage capacity.

-Finally, the HCWSA celebrated a watershed event on May 13, 2008, when the Tussahaw Reservoir reached full pool for the first time since construction was completed in August of 2005.
+Finally, the HCWA celebrated a watershed event on May 13, 2008, when the Tussahaw Reservoir reached full pool for the first time since construction was completed in August of 2005.

 An Award-Winning Water System

-Over the last few years, the HCWSA has been recognized by the Georgia Association of Water Professionals (GAWP) and others as an award winning system.
+Over the last few years, the HCWA has been recognized by the Georgia Association of Water Professionals (GAWP) and others as an award winning system.
 Some of those industry awards and accolades include:

-- The 2008 Southeast Region "Award of Merit" for HCWSA General Manager Lindy Farmer, as presented by the Association of State Dams Safety Officials (ASDSO).
+- The 2008 Southeast Region "Award of Merit" for HCWA General Manager Lindy Farmer, as presented by the Association of State Dams Safety Officials (ASDSO).

 - The GAWP 2008 Water Distribution System of the Year Award in the state of Georgia, for the "large system" category.